Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Inside the menu, there is a breadth of options that allow you to acutely configure your viewing experience to your exact specifications, including multi-screen (think Picture-in-Picture), visual motion smoothing, and Noise Reduction, which actively cancels any feedback you might get from internal fans on the external audio passthrough.

 So, looking at some of our other projectors that made the list of the best home theater projector for 2016, you might be asking yourself, “What’s with the cost?”
-At just short of $1,700, the Epson PowerLite 1440 is absolutely at the top-end of the price tier when it comes to 1080p projectors.
+At just short of $1,700, the Epson PowerLite 1440 is absolutely at the top of the price tier for 1080p projectors.

-All of those concerns will melt away the moment you fire the Epson up, however, and see the blinding brightness this projector is able to pump out in all lighting conditions.
+However, all of those concerns will melt away the moment you fire the Epson up and see the blinding brightness this projector can pump out in all lighting conditions.
 Whether it’s the middle of the day or the dead of night, the Epson’s massive 4,400-lumen rating ensures that you’ll be able to see every image, movie, and game clearly and with brilliant color representation no matter how much ambient light is flooding in from nearby windows or screen doors.
-The 3-chip LCD display element removes any possibility of rainbow artifacts, and provides a clear, consistently brilliant picture no matter what the source material is.
+The 3-chip LCD display element removes any possibility of rainbow artifacts and provides a clear, consistently brilliant picture no matter the source material.

 Read More: Best 4K Projector